 Because I love us for real, I’ve compiled a short list of the best ways to address protective style installation.
 Enjoy!

 The internet is overrun with "information" about Black Hair and protective styling.
-The unfortunate part of this fact is that many/most bloggers, YouTubers and the like, have experience with one type of hair - THEIR OWN!
-This is especially concerning to me as a protective styling and natural hair expert for two reasons:
+What's unfortunate is that most bloggers & YouTubers have experience with one type of hair - THEIR OWN.
+This is especially concerning to me as a natural hair expert for two reasons:

-1. Y’all are wasting money and energy using ineffective products styling and caring for your hair, inevitably resulting in tears.
+Y’all are wasting money and energy using products that will never work for YOUR hair.

 YouTube University can and does lead to all kinds of damage; heat damage, stunted growth, breakage.
 The list goes on and on!

 But don't worry, Super Dope Hair is here to help.
 We've worked with literally hundreds of different hair types.
 Not just curl patterns, but varying levels of porosity, color treated hair, heat damaged hair and so on.
 This experience, combined with our commitment to continuous learning about the hair and scalp of Black Women, helps to inform our product formulations and the hair care recommendations we offer in our customized Hair Plans.
 I've compiled a list of best practices for maintaining your natural hair while wearing protective styles.
 These tips work well for all hair types.
 Lmk if you have any questions in the comments!